PaddlePaddle/Paddle/doc/design/gan_api.md

 <p align="center">
 <img src="./test.dot.png" width = "50%" align="center"/><br/>
 The overall running logic of GAN.
 The black solid arrows indicate the forward pass; the green dashed arrows indicate the backward pass of generator training; the red dashed arrows indicate the backward pass of the discriminator training.
 The BP pass of the green (red) arrow should only update the parameters in the green (red) boxes.
-The diamonds indicate the data providers.
+The diamonds indicate the data providers. d\_loss and g\_loss mared in red and green are the two targets we would like to run.
 </p>